cambridge-cares/TheWorldAvatar/Deploy/stacks/Chile/README.md

-# Cross-domain representation of Chilean (Instructions)
+# Cross-domain representation of Chilean energy-related information

 UPDATED ON 29 February 2024.
 Reproduced by Feroz on Tuesday 16 of January, 2024. (from Dropbox)
 Note: You need to have Windows, WSL and Ubuntu, Visual Studio Code, Docker, Java 11 all installed in the computer,